-After returning from winter break, the coaching staff at my cyber charter school challenged all of its teachers to start making five phone calls home per day.
+There's a story I often tell about my second year of teaching.
+I tell it to new educators, "and veteran educators, and perhaps most importantly, I tell it to myself around the start of the new" "year," both calendar and academic.
+After returning from winter break, the coaching staff at my cyber charter school challenged all its teachers to start making five phone calls home daily.
 They could range from joyous celebrations to reminders about missing assignments to more serious check-ins about a student's progress, but we were challenged to make 5 of them.

+It felt impossible; I barely had enough time in the day to complete my existing professional responsibilities.
+As our coaching staff reminded us, cyber schools are more responsible for making themselves available.
+It was vital that we" "level up" to build a stronger school community.
 I have been playing games my whole life.
 I grew up with the family at least once a month with Nintendo, Xbox, and board games.
 To this day, I play a range of games in my free time, so I am no stranger to leveling up.
 I think it's one of the most poorly understood phrases to come out of game culture.
 And "Level up" is often used as a generic affirmation to strive rather than what it truly is… an invitation to ground ourselves in self-awareness.

+To level up, the first step must be acknowledging the level at which you are currently playing the game.
+Too often, I am tempted to rush to level 5 rather than steadfastly marching to level 2.
+Running heroically at the final boss is much more satisfying, but we all know what happens when we do that ill-equipped with the practice and tools game designers care to build into each level of their games.
 Trying to make five phone calls every day when I had only been making a couple every Friday afternoon was just that.
 It was running at a dragon without armor and only a short sword.
-I vividly remember saying to myself, "I don't think I can do that… but what CAN I do?"
+I vividly remember saying, "I don't think I can do that… but what CAN I do?"
 What I could do was make one call every other day.
 That became two calls when I had to leave a message on a family's voicemail.
 That became a call slot every day quite quickly because I had to follow up on all the messages I left.